adlsn/adlsn/README.md

   </div>

 ---
-### 2. Semantic segmentation scene perception method
+## 2. Semantic segmentation scene perception method

 [Project Details](https://github.com/adlsn/Visual-perception-control-project-of-Exoskeleton-Robot)

 #### The exoskeleton robot needs to switch different gait to adapt to various terrains.
-The traditional human-robot interaction control method is complicated and inefficient, so I propose an exoskeleton control strategy based on visual perception control.
-The technique recognizes different terrains such as flat ground, stairs, etc., using a semantic segmentation deep learning model, and controls the exoskeleton by a finite state machine.
+The traditional human-robot interaction control method is complicated and inefficient, so I propose an exoskeleton control strategy based on *`visual perception control`*.
+The technique recognizes different terrains such as flat ground, stairs, etc., using a *`semantic segmentation`* deep learning model, and controls the exoskeleton by a *`finite state machine`*.
 The recognition effect of the method is shown in Figure 2.
 ---
 <div align='center'>